Wiros9/book/docs/dev/translate/index.rst

 That is, you specify your own language distribution (in the :attr:`lino.core.site.Site.languages` setting) consisting of English as first language and Spanish (your language) as second.
-The first language cannot currently be your language because the demo fixtures would fail (:srcref:`docs/tickets/108`).
+The first language cannot currently be your language because some demo fixtures would fail (:srcref:`docs/tickets/108`).

 If your language is not yet covered for Lino, then you must `Create a demo user